MarkBind/markbind/docs/userGuide/syntax/collapseExpandButtons.md

 ...
 </nav>
 ```
-You can see an example of collapse/expand all buttons on the top right of the site navigation.
+You can see an example of collapse/expand all buttons on the top right of the site navigation that is located on the left of this page.

 <!-- Included in syntax cheat sheet -->
 <div id="short" class="d-none">